 The Bosphorus Review of Books

-As the non-fiction section editor for the Bosphorus Review of Books, I write bi-monthly book reviews and I curate all of our book review submissions.
-I’m very excited to be an editor at the Bosphorus Review, as it is a blossoming English language literary outlet in Istanbul.
+As the non-fiction section editor for the Bosphorus Review of Books, Our journal is one of the only English language literary outlets in Istanbul for emerging writers.
+I write bi-monthly book reviews and I curate all of our book review submissions.

-Here is a list of my work published in the Bosphorus Review:
+Here is a list of my work published in the Bosphorus Review of Books:

 - Review: Don Quixote, Volume I by Miguel de Cervantes